 Origin and History

-- Size: Between seven and 11 inches tall
+- Size: Between 7 and 11 inches tall at the shoulder

-- Coat colors: The breed is available in red, belge, black and tan, and black
+- Coat colors: The breed is available in red, beige, black and tan, and black

 This breed is known for a few health conditions.

-This wonderful small breed is popular in Hollywood and appeared in the films, As Good As It Gets and Gosford Park.
+- This wonderful small breed is popular in Hollywood and has appeared in the films As Good As It Gets and Gosford Park.

 Reputable Brussels Griffon Breeders

-The American Kennel Club is an excellent resource for pet parents looking for reputable Brussels griffon breeders.
-There are many questions dog lovers need to ask a breeder when researching terriers type dogs or canines in the toy group.
+This breed is still relatively uncommon, so puppies can be hard to find and may be expensive.
+You can expect to spend anywhere from $1,200 to $4,000 for a Brussels Griffon pup depending on their availability.
+The American Kennel Club is an excellent resource for pet parents looking for reputable breeders.
+There are many questions dog lovers need to ask a breeder when researching terriers type dogs or canines in the Toy Group.

-The Brussels Griffon Starts as a Stable Dog
+The Brussels Griffon Started as a Stable Dog

 This lively and intelligent breed is popular with terrier lovers.
 The breed was common around farms and stables to control rodent populations.
-Eventually, the dog became a wonderful companion animal and family pet.
-The Brussels griffon is available in a rough-coated and smooth-haired variety.
+Eventually, these dogs became a wonderful companion animal and family pet.
+The Brussels Griffon is available in a rough-coated and smooth-haired variety.
 Pet parents need to work with a reputable breeder to identify a puppy or adult dog best suited for their family.